gary-kim/open-ias-scoreboard-docs/content/users/use/keyboard.md

 weight: 98
 ---

-## This page will detail keyboard mappings for Open IAS Scoreboard
+## This page will detail keyboard shortcuts for Open IAS Scoreboard

+---

+#### Open IAS Scoreboard contains many useful keyboard shortcuts to make it far easier to manage the scoreboard in fast moving and stressful enviorments.
+The keyboard shortcuts avaliable in Open IAS Scoreboard are listed below.

-### Keyboard combinations
+### Keyboard shortcuts

 - Scoreboard Tabs
     - New Tab: `ctrl+t`